nvhhr/discordcss/snippets/README.md

 ### Collection of pretty simple css snippets, some having variables to modify.
+I try to make the snippets work through discord updates and with any themes to some extent.
+You can hit me up on Vencord theme dev channel, or post issues or contributions here if you desire.
+Screenshots may not be exactly what you will see (depending on many factors) or may be slightly out of date.
+Recommended way to customize the variables is to use the snippets in Vencord online themes or imports, and adding the variables into quickcss and modifying them there.
+**The snippets are still in active development and I reserve the right to make breaking changes.**

 **[actuallybasicbackground:](actuallybasicbackground.theme.css)**
-A pretty simple and very specific style to set a background image at the bottom and clear out backgrounds from elements in front.
+A pretty simple but highly targeted style to set a background image at the bottom and clear out backgrounds from certain elements in front.

 **[betterusertags:](betterusertags.theme.css)**
 Nicer bot/staff tags + new user leaf replaced to match.